acm-ribeiro/acm-ribeiro.github.io/index.md

 ### About Me
 I am a Phd Student at NOVA School of Science and Technology working towards automating the microservice testing process, in a black-box setting, leveraging their API specifications.
-I am advised by Professor [Carla Ferreira](http://www-ctp.di.fct.unl.pt/~cf/).
+I am being advised by Professor [Carla Ferreira](http://www-ctp.di.fct.unl.pt/~cf/).
 My main interests include Software Testing & Verification, specially in a black-box scenario.

 ### News